-With the weather getting colder and Christmas soon approaching we’ve been looking for some festive activities to take part in through December.
-This Thursday our event was a trip through to Edinburgh to see the much talked about Street of Light running along the Royal Mile.
+With the weather getting colder and Christmas soon approaching we were looking for some festive activities to take part in through December.
+So on a soggy Thursday night we took a trip through to Edinburgh to see the much talked about Edinburgh Street of Light running along the Royal Mile.
 So here are our thoughts on the winter wonderland.

 Come our show time, when unfortunately it had started raining, we wandered under the Street of Light structure free from ticket barrier or steward check proving no tickets are required at all.
 After some standard introductions, we were treated to the music of the Edinburgh Royal Choral Union – recorded and played on loudspeaker rather than the live performance implied on the advertising and watched a lovely choreographed light display above out heads.

 Despite the damp weather and the very icy wind, the show was very nice.
 Lasting around 15mins the light show did somewhat lose its appeal a little after the 5-10 minute mark and others did seem to start wandering off.
 The idea is a great one and if you happened to be in Edinburgh or nearby it’s worth a watch if you’re happy to make an evening of it like us.
-The music on our night was very traditional church hymns and though upbeat and fantastically performed may not be everyone’s cup of tea.
-Though it was a nice show I think out take away was that it could have been done a bit better, perhaps more colour or Christmas pop rather than choral music and definitely live performances rather than recordings.
+The music on our night was very traditional church hymns and, though upbeat and very well performed, may not be everyone’s cup of tea.
+Though it was a nice show I think our take away thoughts from the Edinburgh Street of Light was that it could have been done a bit better, perhaps more colour or Christmas pop rather than choral music and definitely live performances rather than recordings.

 So if you’re around the Royal Mile at a Street of Light show time, make sure you stop by to have a look and then like us check out the nearby Christmas Markets at Princes Gardens.
 Good as a quick show but not really worth it as the sole purpose of a trip to Edinburgh.